Cologne–Frankfurt high-speed rail line: Planning

 Although the route as set out above was adopted under the federal railway development law on 15 November 1993, the last legal challenge to the project was not resolved until September 1998.
 In the meantime DB decided to reduce the minimum radius of curves to 3.320 km and increased the maximum super-elevation of the track to 180 mm (to follow the A3 more closely), reduced the spacing between tracks from 4.70 to 4.50 m (to save space) and increased the area of tunnel cross-sections from 82 to 92 m2 (to allow higher speeds for converging trains).
-The route as finally designed was intended to allow trains to cover the distance between Cologne and Frankfurt in 58 minutes, although the current fastest time is 70 minutes, due to uncompleted work at rail junctions in Cologne and Frankfurt.
+The route as finally designed was intended to allow trains to cover the distance between Cologne and Frankfurt in 58 minutes, although the fastest time in 2023 is 66 minutes served by an ICE Sprinter service, and only supposed to be reduced to 64 minutes by the Deutschlandtakt.

 Construction

 The construction of the route began on 13 December 1995 with the turning of the first sod at the Frankfurter Kreuz autobahn junction and the last dispute over the route was settled in May 1997.
 On 13 May Federal Minister of Transport Matthias Wissmann in Siegburg turned the first sod in North Rhine-Westphalia.
 The last section to commence construction was the Schloss-Röttgen tunnel on the Cologne-Bonn airport loop, which was required in the settlement of a law case: work on it commenced in December 2000.
 The first section completed was the new Frankfurt airport station, which went into operation on 30 May 1999.

 The opening of the whole route, which had originally been planned for 1999, took place after numerous court challenges and geological problems, at the end of July 2002.
 The last tracks of the route in the Schulwald tunnel were installed on 10 July 2001.
 In the same month the first trips with diesel locomotives were run to adjust the height of the overhead electric lines on the southern section.
 On 22 October 2001 for the first time an ICE 3 ran on the line, on a 37 km section between Frankfurt airport and Idstein.

 During construction, traffic on the neighbouring A3 was significantly affected and up to 48 building sites with a reduced maximum speed of 100 km/h were operating simultaneously on the autobahn.
 Up to 15,000 people were employed on the construction of the railway line.
 7.5 e6m3 of earth was removed during the tunnel construction and approximately 3 e6m3 of concrete were poured.
 1,400 miners were hired and 13 people died in accidents during construction of the tunnels.